Kerala Mutton Stew (Ishtu) with Coconut

 - Mix together mutton, turmeric, ginger paste, salt and marinate for 30 minutes

 - Add carrots, potatoes, beans, cooked mutton and stock, salt, pepper and thin coconut milk.
 Add a little more water if necessary.
 Bring this to a boil and cover and cook for 15-20 minutes till the meat and vegetables are fork tender.
-Stir in the thin coconut milk.
+Stir in the thick coconut milk.
 Taste and adjust seasoning.
 Serve hot.

 Video